ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data selection configuration.md

 **Note:** To avoid possibly expensive browse operations, OSIsoft recommends that you manually create a data selection file instead of generating the default data selection file.
 For more information, see [Configure OPC UA data selection](#configure-opc-ua-data-selection).

-Complete the following steps in order for this default data selection file to be generated:
+Complete the following procedure for this default data selection file to be generated:

 1. Add an OPC UA adapter with a unique ComponentId.
 For more information, see [System components configuration](xref:SystemComponentsConfiguration).